OpenMD/OpenMD/samples/builders/README.md

 molFractions of 0.4, 0.4, and 0.2 for the three components.
 Places the output (which can be used to start an OpenMD job) in `random_FCC.omd`

- Note that builders will rewrite the number of molecules in each component to match the number of lattice sites.

 ```bash
 randomBuilder -o random_FCC.omd --nx=4 --ny=4 --nz=4 --density=1.0 --molFraction=0.4 --molFraction=0.4 three_component.omd